OpenVPN/openvpn3-linux/docs/man/openvpn3-admin.8.rst

                 used to derive the value.
 This value is sent to OpenVPN servers in the IV_HWADDR variable.

+init-config
+                Helper command to auto-detect some host specific settings and configure OpenVPN 3 Linux accordingly.

 log-service
                 Manage the OpenVPN 3 Log service